-Advanced Placement Studio Art: Drawing | 0104300
+Advanced Placement Studio Art: Drawing | 0104300 Credits: 1.0 | 11-12

-Prerequisite: Two-Dimensional Studio Art 3 Honors or Teacher Recommendation Congratulations!
-If you are in this class, you are a dedicated artist with at least two years of art or a strong body of past work, and you want to take your work to the next level.
-You are awesome for taking on the challenge!
-AP (Advanced Placement) Drawing is a program administered by the College Board to provide highly motivated high school students with an opportunity to earn college credit in art with a drawing focus.
-Students will submit a drawing portfolio to the College Board with work that focuses on the use of mark-making, line, surface, space, light and shade, and composition.
+Prerequisite: Two-Dimensional Studio Art 3 Honors or Teacher Recommendation

+Drawing is a program administered by the College Board to provide highly motivated high school students with an opportunity to earn college credit in art with a drawing focus.
+Studentswill submit a drawing portfolio to the College Board with work that focuses on the use ofmark-making, line, surface, space, light and shade, and composition.

 AP Drawing is not based on a written exam; instead, students submit a portfolio in May to include five selected works (demonstrating drawing skills and synthesis of materials, processes, and ideas) and 15 sustained investigation images (demonstrating drawing skills, practice, experimentation, and revision, as well as synthesis of materials, processes, and ideas) based on an investigation of the student's choosing.
-Students should consider marks that can be used to make drawings, the arrangement of marks, the materials and processes used to make marks, and relationships of marks and ideas.
+Students should consider marks thatcan be used to make drawings, the arrangement of marks, the materials and processes used to make marks, and relationships of marks and ideas.
 Students can work with any materials, processes, and ideas.
 Drawing (analog and digital), painting, printmaking, and mixed media work is among the possibilities for submission.
 Still images from videos or film are accepted.
 Composite images may be submitted.
 Students will be encouraged to develop a strong personal artistic voice.
 The year will culminate with a gallery show.
 Throughout the year, students will document/photograph and write about their processes and finished work.
 This year will be about truly becoming an artist in terms of inquiry, the content and quality of your work, your work ethic/practice, and the opportunity to share and sell your work to the public.